TOILmodular/EurorackChordSequencer/README.md

 ## Quantization of CV Outputs
 I created a new Arduino code version, which includes a simple chromatic quantization of all 3 CV outputs.
-However, I could not yet test that version of the module, because I would need a multi channel DAC, the MCP4728, a quad 12-bit DAC.
+However, I could not yet build test that version of the module, because I would need a multi channel DAC, the MCP4728, a quad 12-bit DAC.
 That IC is currently not available, I assume due to the global microchip shortage.
 I will update this project with the new code and schematic, as soon as I could purchase a chip and test the changes.
+The control component layout of the module will rermain unchanged.
+Only the PCB with the Arduino will be changed by adding the MCP4728.

+## PCB Design
+I built this module, like most of my other DIY modules, using two PCB levels.
+One PCB is used for all control components at the front of the module.
+The other PCB contains most of the circuit components.
+Both PCBs are connected via standard header connectors.
+You can check out more details about my way of designing modules that way via [this YouTube video](https://youtu.be/pXtuV9Pv-m4).

 Big thanks to @TimMJN !